Ecosystem Architecture#

 • Dataiku - Dataiku is available as an on-premise enterprise AI platform that integrates with Kubernetes environments running NVIDIA GPUs.
 It allows for the development and operationalization of models that can leverage NVIDIA accelerated libraries and supports workflows that may incorporate NVIDIA NIM for inference, all accelerated by NVIDIA hardware.
 It also offers both a low-code and advanced workflow building platform.

-• DataStax - DataStax provides enterprise solutions that integrate NVIDIA technologies built on Apache Cassandra® and with OpenSearch, deployable on-premise via Kubernetes operators like KubeStax (or the open-source K8ssandra).
+• DataStax - DataStax provides enterprise solutions built on Apache Cassandra® and with OpenSearch, deployable on-premise via Kubernetes operators like KubeStax (or the open-source K8ssandra).
 These offerings deliver a highly scalable NoSQL database with integrated vector search capabilities, making them well-suited as a foundational data layer for an AI Factory, particularly for powering real-time Generative AI and RAG applications.
 The ability to handle massive datasets and provide low-latency vector search is critical for AI agents developed with frameworks like Langflow that rely on retrieving context for LLMs like NVIDIA NIM.
 By serving as a robust backend for contextual data and vector embeddings, DataStax’s on-premise solutions support AI agents accelerated by NVIDIA hardware and leveraging NVIDIA’s accelerated libraries.
 DataStax products include Hyper Converged Database (on premise database), AI Platform (powered by NVIDIA AI Enterprise), Langflow (with NIM integrations) and Hybrid Search (semantic and vector search powered by NeMo Retriever)

 • Deloitte Zora AI - Zora AI is an Enterprise Agentic AI platform that simplifies operations, boosts productivity and efficiency, and drives more confident decision-making in enterprises.
 Zora AI agents deliver industry-specific solutions, augmented with extensive industry knowledge and reasoning capabilities leveraging NVIDIA NIM and NeMo.
 Zora AI enacts Deloitte’s Trustworthy AITM principles, including a human feedback loop, to establish transparency and trust with users.
 With the NVIDIA Enterprise AI Factory, Zora AI can help its customers in regulated industries deploy AI systems on-premises quickly, offering strong data security guarantees and flexibility in technology options within a trusted ecosystem.